Factions with their own pages:

 - Improvised Armor: The front plates of Bullgryn carapace armor are made from sections of tracks from Leman Russ tanks.

 - The Klutz: Their great strength and poor self-control means that they tend to accidentally break things that they interact with, unless those things are large and reinforced.
 Hence why they virtually always use customized equipment.

-- The Ogre: Ogryns are Abhumans who evolved on high-gravity worlds with barren environments.
+- Our Ogres Are Different: Ogryns are Abhumans who evolved on high-gravity worlds with barren environments.
 Unlike the Squats, who developed in roughly the same kind of environment but are much like classic dwarfs, Ogryns are huge, standing taller than even Space Marines.